Galapagos cruise guide – Class differences

 I’ve read others class guides on the web, but this is without a doubt most comprehensive and detailed.
 By the end, it should help you rapidly narrow down your choice to a manageable handful.
 I won’t be naming any specific Galapagos cruises to remove all bias.
 Rather I highlight the most important differences in Galapagos cruise classes.

-Of the 80+ cruises in the Galapagos, it’s likely many are nearing capacity, or perhaps already full.
+Of the 80+ cruises in the Galapagos, it’s likely many are nearing capacity, or perhaps already are full.
 Why?
 Travellers are booking Galapagos tickets left and right, with tickets being sold six months to a year or more in advance.
 The Galapagos Islands, after all, is a UNESCO world heritage site and a bucket-list dream destination for countless individuals.
 So, before you get your heart set on any cruise, whether it was because of a friends recommendation or research, ensure there are enough spots for the number of passengers you have.

 To help in this regard, our site has a handy search filter, where you can put in your dates to check cruise availability.
 Some have the status of “to be determined,” as the agency must communicate directly with the cruise owners to check availability.